tavip/linux/Documentation/labs/app_dev_debug.rst

 A memory leak occurs in two situations:

-   * a program fails to release a memory area
+   * a program fails to free a memory area
-   * a program loses the reference to a allocated memory area and as a consequence can not release it
+   * a program loses the reference to an allocated memory area and as a consequence can not release it

 Memory leaks have the effect of reducing the amount of memory in the system.
 Extreme situations can result in consuming the entire memory of the system and the inability to run its various applications.

 As with the problem of invalid access to memory, the Valgrind utility is very useful in detecting program memory leaks.

 Valgrind
 --------

 Valgrind is a suite of utilities used for debugging and profiling.
 The most popular is ``memcheck``, a utility that detects memory errors (invalid access, memory leaks, etc.).
 Other utilities in the Valgrind suite are cachegrind, Callgrind useful for profiling or Helgrind, useful for debugging multithreaded programs.

-Next, we will only refer to the Memcheck memory error detection tool.
+Next, we will only refer to the memcheck memory error detection tool.
 Specifically, this utility detects the following types of errors:

   * using uninitialized memory